love in the year of the plague

 their commitment to numbers and beads.

-The kids scoot by to a vanishing point, slicing the air into prisms
+to a vanishing point, slicing the air into prisms

 and day drops that nourish our dreams: we want this to mean,

-to add up to more than a time of fright and loss.
+than a time of fright and loss.

-Will presence be the harvest of so much death?
+the harvest of so much death?

 These are hard times; hope can easily go sour.

-We can’t give them that;
+We won’t give them that.

-they can’t take away the crystal of our smiles,
+They won’t take away the crystal of our smiles,

-hard-won against centuries of scourge
+hard won against centuries of scourge

 and wanton greed.
 It is the tale of touch

-that keeps us moving; the stories of decency
+that keeps us moving, the stories of decency

-standing firm and hinting at kinder seasons to come.
+at kinder seasons to come.

 Just a few blocks more, my love,